 Trucking is widely considered one of the most profitable and stable industries in the United States.
 With the economy growing as it is there is a great need for moving goods from one location to another.
-If you are hoping to carve yourself a nice slice of the trucking industry pie with your own company, here are some steps you can take to increase your odds of having a successful business.
+If you are hoping to carve yourself a nice slice of the trucking industry pie with your own company, here are some steps you can take to increase your odds of having a successful trucking company.

 1. Form Your Company and Get Set Up